DESI Dark Secrets: Introduction

 Recently, the DESI Collaboration published its first-year results for precision BAO distances, based upon a sample of objects out to redshift $z = 4.2$. \cite{DESI}.
 They found that after accounting for the additional parameters and combining their results with those of other surveys \cite{PlanckLegacy,DES5,Pantheon}, $w_0 \simeq -0.7$ and $w_a \simeq -1$ ($\alpha \simeq -0.7$) is a statistically significant better fit, with around $3\sigma $ significance \cite{DESI}.\footnote{The DES 5-year data \cite{DES5} also show indications of something beyond $\Lambda$.} Throughout, we will refer to this as the DESI+ best-fit $w_0w_a$ model.

 For this model, $w$ increases from $-1.7$ at high redshift, crosses the phantom line, and asymptotically approaches large positive values in the future.
-Further, $\rho_{DE}$ achieves a maximum around $a = \alpha /w_a \simeq 2/3 $, or $z\simeq 1/2$, and decreases rapidly earlier and later, shown in Fig.~\ref{rhoDE}.
+Further, $\rho_{DE}$ achieves a maximum around $a = \alpha /w_a \simeq 2/3 $, or $z\simeq 1/2$, where $w=-1$, and decreases rapidly earlier and later, shown in Fig.~\ref{rhoDE}.
 Considering the DESI BAO data alone, the degeneracy line in the $w_0w_a$ likelihood plane is: $w_a \simeq -3(1+w_0)$ or $\alpha \simeq {2\over 3}w_a$, cf.~Fig.~6 in Ref.~\cite{DESI}.
 That is, the DESI data tightly constrain the position of the peak in $\rho_{DE}$, at $a = \alpha /w_a \simeq 2/3$ or $z \simeq 0.5$, but not the value of $w_a$, which determines the sharpness of the peak.
-This behavior persists in the much larger DR2 data set, cf.~Fig.~11 in Ref.~\cite{DR2}.
+This behavior persists in the larger DR2 data set, cf.~Fig.~11 in Ref.~\cite{DR2}.

+We note that $z\simeq 0.5$ has other significance: it is the pivot point for DESI; namely, the redshift at which the DESI data have the most constraining power.
+As discussed in Sec.~\ref{w0wa_revisited}, the only way that a $w_0w_a$ model can achieve $w=-1$ (other than $\alpha = w_a =0$ and $w(z) = -1$) is at a minimum or maximum of $\rho_{DE}$.
+That means if DESI strongly constrains $w$ to be $-1$ at the pivot point and also prefers $w \not= -1$ elsewhere, $\rho_{DE}$ must have a maximum or minimum.
+Further, having it be a maximum means that dark energy decreases at redshifts $z< 0.5$.

 If the DESI+ best fit $w_0w_a$ model reflects reality, we live at a very special time, around the time when the dark energy suddenly appears and then disappears, cf.~Fig.~\ref{rhoDE}.
-Fig.~\ref{H2DESI+} shows the ratio of expansion rate for the DESI+ best-fit $w_0w_a$ model to that of $\Lambda$CDM, which exhibits an increase of only a few percent around $z\simeq 0.5$, owing to the presence of the CDM component of the energy density.

-While $w_0w_a$ has become a standard parameterization, it has the shortcomings discussed above.
-We now explore physics-inspired models -- rolling scalar fields -- which can achieve a similar behavior for $H(z)$, but without the odd asymptotic behavior.
+While $w_0w_a$ has become a standard parameterization, it has the shortcomings mentioned above and discussed in more detail in Sec.~\ref{w0wa_revisited}.
+We now explore physics-inspired models—rolling scalar fields—which can achieve a similar behavior for $H(z)$, but without the odd asymptotic behavior.